 Established in 2007 on an abandoned farm with nothing growing above head height, Daruma Eco Village comprises many elements including Daruma Eco Farm, an alternative English-based school for children aged 3 years and up called Mosaic Learning Center, as well as volunteer & intern programs in addition to hosting permaculture design courses.

 You can see in the video above, shot in 2015, how things are blooming there, with many trees now firmly established and well over three storeys high.

 Daruma is an ecologically designed facility with the purpose of providing an environment geared towards lifelong learning.

 You can read more about Daruma Eco Village here.

-The permaculture design course will typically require 10 to 12 days to complete, so classes usually run from Monday to Saturday, with Sunday as a rest day.
+The permaculture design course will typically require 12 days to complete, so classes usually run from Monday to Saturday, with Sunday as a rest day.

 Many students comment after the course that it is highly rewarding both in terms of what they learn, and also the relationships and bonds that are formed when taking the course during an intense, demanding 2 week period.

-With that being said, arrivals at Daruma Eco Village should be by the Sunday afternoon at latest to enable us to get you settled in, take you on an orientation tour around Daruma Eco Farm & answer any preliminary questions you may have.
-It is preferable to arrive early rather than late, to avoid disturbing other guests at Daruma, and additionally, staff may be unavailable from 6pm.
+With that being said, arrivals at Daruma Eco Village should be by the Sunday afternoon at latest to enable us to get you settled in & answer any preliminary questions you may have.
+It is preferable to arrive in daylight hours, to avoid disturbing other guests at Daruma, and additionally, staff may be unavailable from 6pm.
 If your travel plans make this arrival schedule an issue for you, please let us know so that we can organize accordingly with you before your arrival, and we can probably figure something out.